 This outcome measure was initially endorsed in 2011 and is based on data collected from the CMS Minimum Data Set Version 3.0 (MDS 3.0).
-The Committee agreed that are several steps that nursing homes can take for long-stay patients to prevent falls, and that there continues to be significant room for improvement for this measure, with approximately 75% of nursing facility residents falling at least once per year.
-The Committee also agreed that reliability and validity for this measure is adequate, however, the measure was noted to be better at distinguishing between the highest and lowest performing facilities.
-There were no issues identified with either feasibility or usability, and ultimately the Committee agreed the measure meets the criteria for NQF endorsement.
+The Committee agreed that nursing homes can take several steps to prevent falls for long-stay patients and that significant room for improvements remains, with approximately 75% of nursing facility residents falling at least once per year.
+The Committee also agreed that reliability and validity for this measure is adequate; however, the measure was noted to be better at distinguishing between the highest and lowest performing facilities.
+There were no issues identified with either feasibility or usability, and ultimately the Committee agreed that the measure meets the criteria for NQF endorsement.